-Entry requirements for nursing degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, plus supporting GCSEs including English, maths and a science (usually biology or human biology).
+Entry requirements for nursing degree courses vary because each university sets its own entry criteria, but you are likely to need at least two (usually three) A-levels or equivalent qualifications at level 3, such as a T level or BTECs, plus supporting GCSEs including English, maths and a science (usually biology or human biology).
 Contact universities directly to find out whether qualifications equivalent to A-levels or GCSEs are acceptable.

 Courses often specify preferred or essential A-level or equivalent subjects, such as one science (for example biology) or social science (for example psychology).
 Some universities offer courses with a foundation year for those without the necessary entry qualifications.

 Where to study nursing

 Many universities offer degrees in nursing.
 You can find a list of courses by using our Course Finder.